 Bonus: Use Yoast to Create Twitter Cards for Your Blog Posts

 A Twitter Card is an enriched version of a Tweet, and you can add photos, videos and other media to it, which can help drive traffic to your site.
 Now, this isn’t a widget for your WordPress site, but it is a way to use WordPress to influence how your content shows up on Twitter, so we thought it worthwhile to include it in this article.

-The Yoast SEO plugin lets you enable Twitter Cards and integrate them with WordPress.
+The Yoast SEO plugin is a popular SEO plugin that lets you enable Twitter Cards and integrate them with WordPress.
 After installing and activating the plugin, go to SEO in the left sidebar, then click on Social underneath it.